yesgee/socialights/project-plan.md

 ## Resources

-The following are the key resources of the SociaLights system -
+The following are the key resources of the SociaLights system:

-**Hue Lights**

-The main component of SociaLights is the set of wireless LED light bulbs which can deliver any hue in the spectrum.
+**Hue Lights:** The main component of SociaLights is the set of wireless LED light bulbs which can deliver any hue in the spectrum.

-**Hue Bridge**

-The Hue bridge is an integral part of the Hue system and as the name says, acts as a bridge between our client app and the hue light bulbs.The bridge also enables remote control of the light bulbs over the Internet.
+**Hue Bridge:** The Hue bridge is an integral part of the Hue system and as the name says, acts as a bridge between our client app and the hue light bulbs.The bridge also enables remote control of the light bulbs over the Internet.

-**Hue Cloud API access**

-SociaLights will use a third party cloud service to communicate with the Hue light bulbs.
+**Hue Cloud API access:** SociaLights will use a third party cloud service to communicate with the Hue light bulbs.

-**Server in the Cloud**

-Our android client will interface with a server side module developed using nodejs, which is used to fetch questions/answers for the quiz game.
+**Server in the Cloud:** Our android client will interface with a server side module developed using nodejs, which is used to fetch questions/answers for the quiz game.

-**Test device**

-As per the scope of this project, SociaLights game is developed for Android mobile devices.
+**Test device:** As per the scope of this project, SociaLights game is developed for Android mobile devices.

 ## System overview